FAQs

 What's a 401(k) rollover?

-It’s the technical term for the money you transfer from a 401(k) to another retirement account, like an IRA.
-It’s what most people choose to do with the money they’ve saved in their 401(k) account when leaving a job.
-A rollover is different to a withdrawal, which is when you pull your money out of a 401(k) and pay taxes on it.
-A rollover is tax-free because your money stays in a retirement account.
+It’s the technical term for when you transfer money from a 401(k) to another retirement savings account, usually an IRA.
+A rollover is what most people choose to do with the money they’ve saved in their 401(k) account when leaving a job.
+A rollover is different from a withdrawal, which is when you pull your money out of a 401(k) and pay taxes on it.
+A rollover is usually tax-free, though there are exceptions if you choose to roll over a traditional 401(k) to a Roth IRA (also known as a Roth conversion).

 Why do people do 401(k) rollovers?

-If you recently left a job where you had a 401(k) account, it can be a good idea to roll over those savings into an IRA or a new 401(k).
-You can also consolidate multiple 401(k)s or IRAs.
-That way you can keep track of your retirement assets in one place, and make sure you’re not paying too much in fees.
+If you recently left a job where you had a 401(k) account, there can be several advantages to rolling over your savings into an IRA or a new 401(k).
+You can also consolidate multiple 401(k)s into one new IRA so you can better keep track of your retirement assets in one place.

 What's the difference between a 401(k) and an IRA?

-A 401(k) is a type of retirement account that’s provided by companies.
-You can only get it if your company provides it.
-Most of the contributions to it are from your paycheck, though sometimes an employer makes ‘matching’ contributions.
-When you leave the company you lose your ability to make contributions to it.
+A 401(k) is an employer-sponsored retirement plan that allows employees to save for retirement.
+You can only get a 401(k) account if your company provides a 401(k) plan.
+Most of the contributions to 401(k)s are made from your paycheck, though sometimes an employer makes ‘matching’ contributions.
+When you leave the company you lose your ability to make contributions to a 401(k).

 An IRA is short for “individual retirement account”.
-It’s a type of account that you can open on your own, and doesn’t depend on your employer.
+It’s a type of account that you can open on your own, and isn’t tied to your employer.
 It’s also an account where you can transfer any 401(k) savings you accumulated at a prior job.
 Think of it as a big pot that you pour your 401(k) gold into over time.
+People often like to transfer their former 401(k)s into an IRA because it offers them more visibility and control.

 How can I do a rollover?

-That’s where we come in.
-We help manage every step of the rollover process for you, from locating your 401(k) to helping you pick a new IRA and handling the transfer.
+That’s where Capitalize comes in.
+We help manage every step of the 401(k) rollover process for you, from locating your 401(k) to helping you pick a new IRA and handling the transfer.

 What if I don't know where my 401(k) is?